ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## Added optional collision checking for the Docking Server

-In [PR #4752](https://github.com/ros-navigation/navigation2/pull/4752) an optional collision checking feature was added to the [Docking server](/configuration/packages/configuring-docking-server.md) to check for collisions between the robot and the dock.
+In [PR #4752](https://github.com/ros-navigation/navigation2/pull/4752) an optional collision checking feature was added to the [Docking server][docking-server] to check for collisions between the robot and the dock.

 Default value: